Why I am no longer pursuing wealth, "impact," or "success"

 In our quests to become more “successful,” we separate ourselves from each other, and separation makes us miserable.

-The happiest people are playing a different game entirely.
+The people I most admire — not for their wealth/status but for their sense of contentment — are playing a different game entirely.

 Their recipe is simple: optimize for fun.

 It’s surprisingly rare to encounter people playing this game, but it’s so memorable when I do.
-I think we can all immediately name the teachers and coworkers we’ve had who were having fun.
+I think we can all immediately name the teachers and coworkers we’ve had who were having fun as they worked.

-I think it’s easy to assume certain jobs are more fun than others, or certain people are just born with more of a propensity to fun, but I disagree.
+It’s easy to assume certain jobs are more fun than others, or certain people are just born with more of a propensity to fun, but I don’t think it’s that simple.

-Every time I go out, I can see that some flight attendants, servers, baristas, cashiers etc are having more fun than others.
+Every time I go out, I can see that some flight attendants, servers, baristas, cashiers, you name it, are having more fun than others.
 Why?

-I believe fun is a mindset that we can choose to nurture and strengthen.
+And we can choose to nurture and strengthen that mindset.
 Not only that, I believe it’s the foundational mindset that we should focus on cultivating (over say, one of gratitude or growth, which I think naturally follow if you focus on having fun).

-We’ve lost the art of having fun in our careers.
-Everyone is trying to teach you how to be so 👏 damn 👏 serious 👏 about your career.
+Unfortunately, we’ve lost the art of having fun in our careers.
+The loudest voices are reinforcing the message that we need to be so 👏 damn 👏 serious 👏 about our careers.

 When I think back to my job at the food bank, my favourite part was chit chatting with volunteers.
 It was the thing that helped me get through my day.
 The only thing I looked forward to.

 Chatting with volunteers wasn’t part of my job.
-In fact, I was doing it to avoid doing my job.
-And yet, I would take that job again just for the opportunity to have those random conversations again.
+In fact, I was chitchatting to avoid doing my actually job.
+And yet, I would take that job again just for the opportunity to have more of those random conversations.

 It was fun to engage with people from all walks of life, from retired teachers to refugees from South Sudan.
 That might not be what everyone considers “fun” (fun is very personal!), but it was my idea of fun.

-I don’t think a wealthy or “successful” person (ie the Board members) would have given these volunteers (most of whom were food bank clients) the time of day.
+And I observed how our wealthy / “successful” Board members didn’t give these volunteers (most of whom were food bank clients) the time of day.

-I’m sure they’d be kind to them (to be successful I do think it helps to be kind), and I’m sure they’d abstractly care about their wellbeing (I think nearly everyone would), but to be truly successful in our society, you have to focus your time on people who can help you get “ahead.”
+They were kind to them, sure (to be successful I do think it helps to be kind), and I’m sure they abstractly cared about their wellbeing, but to be truly successful in our society, you have to focus your time and energy on people who can help you get “ahead.”

 Why waste time talking to someone who doesn’t even have a job, let alone money to afford their basic necessities.